daynewright/streamlit_basalt_app/README.md

 ## NOTE:

-_This is an overview document showing the process of discovery.
+_This is an overview document showing the process of discovery as I learn patterns and best practices with genai.
 It is not complete but is a good starting point and is still a work in progress._

 ## SETTING UP GCP: